alesya-h/live-components/README.md

 `"/live"` is a url under which live endpoint will become available.
 You'll use it on the client to connect to live (see below).

 You have to use immutant web server, as live server middleware assumes immutant's websocket api.
 Unfortunately ring doesn't have standard websocket api.
-See
+See [examples/todomvc/src/app/server.clj](./examples/todomvc/src/app/server.clj) for example of starting immutant.

 3. Configure and enable live on the client: